alvarodh5/SymBlog/README.md

 4. Symphony.

-Deployment
+Quick Deployment
 -------------
 Execute in the root project folder:

-1. php composer.phar install
+1. `php composer.phar install`
 2. Edit the .env file with your DB information (it can be MySQL/SQLite...), make sure that the DB exists.
+Notice that you should change `APP_ENV` value to `prod` in production sites!
-3. php bin/console doctrine:migrations:migrate
+3. `php bin/console doctrine:migrations:migrate`
-4. php bin/console doctrine:fixtures:load
+4. `php bin/console doctrine:fixtures:load`
-5. symfony serve
+5. `symfony serve`

 The admin access credentials are:
 - User: admin@alvaro.com